-Trump says unconcerned by 'hoax' impeachment bid as hearings come into public view
+White House official says he heard U.S. envoy press Ukrainians to probe Bidens

 Lawmakers wanted to question the two officials about their knowledge of OMB’s decision last summer to block, without explanation to Congress, nearly $400 million in security aid for Ukraine that had been approved by lawmakers.

-Another transcript release is expected on Friday, although the committees declined to say which it would be.

-As the Republicans maneuver to try to shield Trump at the hearings, Jim Jordan, a Republican and an aggressive Trump defender, will be drafted onto the House Intelligence Committee panel ahead of the witnesses appearing next week, a House Republican aide said.

-Reporting by Patricia Zengerle, Susan Cornwell, Makini Brice and Susan Heavey; Additional reporting by Eric Beech and Mark Hosenball; Writing by Paul Simao; Editing by Bill Berkrot and Alistair Bell
+Reporting by Patricia Zengerle, Susan Cornwell, Makini Brice, Alexandra Alper and Susan Heavey; Additional reporting by Eric Beech and Mark Hosenball; Writing by Paul Simao; Editing by Andy Sullivan and Alistair Bell